Jexasa/Message-Board-Logger/README.md

 Visit <public_url>/view-logs to view logged keystrokes and more details.

-Educational Use: Designed for learning about web apps, logging, and risks cybersecurity.
+Educational Use: Designed for learning about web apps, logging, and risks regarding cybersecurity.

 File Structure
-keylogger.py: Main script with Flask app, ngrok, and QR code generation. config.json: Stores ngrok API key (created on first run). keylog.txt: Logs keystrokes and visit details. qrcode.png: Generated QR code for the public URL.
+main.py: Main script with Flask app, ngrok, and QR code generation. config.json: Stores ngrok API key (created on first run). keylog.txt: Logs keystrokes and visit details. qrcode.png: Generated QR code for the public URL.